N1ko1a/Habit_Tracker_CLI/README.md

 - `Habit edit name 2024 March newName`: Change habit name to new name for the specified year and month.
 - `Habit add name 2024 March`: Add habit for the specified year and month.
 - `Habit add name`: Add habit for the current year and month.
-- `Habit compleated name`: Mark the habit as completed for the current year and month.
+- `Habit completed name`: Mark the habit as completed for the current year and month.
-- `Habit compleated name 2024 March 20`: Mark the habit as completed for the specified year, month, and day.
+- `Habit completed name 2024 March 20`: Mark the habit as completed for the specified year, month, and day.
 - `Habit info 2024 March `: Retrieves a graph with all habits for this month and shows their completion throughout the days.

 ## Technologies Used

 - Go